 - Co-Founder of Scotland The Bread, bringing back Heritage Grains to Scotland (see separate entries on Scottish Food Guide).

 Scotland The Bread is one of the innovative enlightened agriculture projects in a pilot programme supported by Funding Enlightened Agriculture.
 It aims to engage the creative energies of people throughout the food chain in participatory research and collective action to produce better home-grown flour and bread.
 See website for more details.
 Andrew leads this work of transforming the way we grow, mill and make our grain, flour and bread through Scotland The Bread.

 Studying Food Policy and increasingly concerned over the state of British bread, along with Veronica Burke, Andrew co-founded Breadshare Community-supported Bakery and continued their campaigning, founding Scotland The Bread.
 Veronica is sadly missed but continues to inspire us all.

-Dec 2017 Scottish heritage grains went on sale for the first time in Scotland for more than a century thanks to their work, and now on Slow Food Ark of Taste.
+Dec 2017 Scottish heritage grains went on sale for the first time in Scotland for more than a century thanks to their work.